nataliemall/crop_acreages_from_DPR_reports/README.md

-## This repository takes data from the California Pesticide Use Reporting system, and calculates crop acreage to at the 1-square-mile resolution.
+## This repository takes data from the California Pesticide Use Reporting system and calculates crop acreage to at the 1-square-mile resolution.
 This data is then aggregated to larger regions, either county or irrigation district.

 ![schematic](https://github.com/nataliemall/crop_acreages_from_DPR_reports/readme_schematic.png)